Rich Link Messages

 When a business sends a URL within a sentence or a large text message, divide the content in 3 separate messages and generate the rich link message accordingly as per the example below.

-For more information on the visual design of rich link message bubbles, see Message Bubbles in Apple Human Interface Guide.
+For more information on the visual design of rich link message bubbles, see Message Bubble Content in Apple Human Interface Guide.

 Sample of a Rich Link Containing an Image